TamimiGitHub/faa-sam-demo/500-Flight-Plan.md

 ### Configure the Agent

-Following the same process used in Part 3, create a new DocumentDB agent:
+Following the same process used previously, create a new DocumentDB agent:

 1. In the Agent Mesh interface, navigate to "Add New Agent"
 2. Select "DocumentDB Agent" as the agent type